Smoking Catnip - Good Idea or not?

 Other healthier ways to consume catnip include adding few catnip extract drops to your favorite beverage drink or using catnip as an essential oil.

 There you have it.
 Conclusion is, smoking catnip won’t get you high but if you wish to benefit from catmint‘s health benefits, the best way to consume the plant is by drinking catnip-infused tea.

 This smokable herb is of course a great addition to rolling filler.
 Smoking Catnip is sure to provide that extra bit of help on the wallet and the dependence level to those who decide to use it as an alternative from the typical expensive legal herbs and tobacco.

-As part of your switch from smoking pure or smoking tobacco to herbal smoking blends, you may find that smoking Damiana or smoking Raspberry Leaf may also suit you as base smokable herbs.
+As part of your switch from smoking pure or smoking tobacco to herbal smoking blends, you may find that smoking Damiana, smoking Raspberry Leaf or smoking Uva Ursi may also suit you as base smokable herbs.
 You can discover these herbs to smoke and roll your own herbal cigarettes from Meo Marley's products!